MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 # Living Expenses

-* What sort of living expenses can I expect?
+> What sort of living expenses can I expect?

 We spend $6500 per month for a family of 4
 Our biggest expense is housing, we pay $600 per month, typically you can get a place for between $550 & $650, but housing is tight and can be a challenge

 # Container / Bringing your stuff over

-Should I bring my stuff over?
+> Should I bring my stuff over?
+Is it worth shipping major appliances and furniture?

 Fridges etc are significantly more expensive in NZ, if you have stuff you would like to bring over and can afford to do so I would recommend it.
 Be careful though, you may battle to get it to fit into your place, i.e. we brought a Fridge/Freezer combo over and were very very lucky we found a place that could accomodate it.

+> Do you have any recommendations for shipping companies and scheduling this stuff?

 # Car